decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 	- New users are teleported back to Genesis City after the wizard
 	- Remove the current tutorial for new users

-## Task breakdown for SDK
+## Changes for worlds-content-server

-This are the tasks that requires collaboration with the SDK team
+The [worlds-content-server](https://github.com/decentraland/worlds-content-server/) requires some changes to comply with this specification:

 - The world scene size is limited to 2x2
 - Access via decentraland.org/world/NAME